Table of Contents

 Namaste is often used in yoga practice to begin and end a yoga class.
 It reminds us that we are all connected and should treat each other respectfully.

-Often, the yoga teacher will say "Namaste" to the students at the end of practice and hold a little pause with their hands pressed in Anjali Mudra.
+Often, yoga teachers will say "Namaste" to the students at the end of practice and hold a little pause with their hands pressed in Anjali Mudra.
 This reminds us that we are all connected and should treat each other with kindness and love, encouraging a spiritual awakening.

 Surya Namaskar